 CCA Amendment: In a significant development, the 2016 Amendment to the Computer Crime Act B.E.
-2550 (2007) adds IP infringement as a predicate crime in Section 20, permitting injunctive relief against ISPs to disable access to infringing websites hosted outside of Thailand.
-The Amendment was passed by the National Legislative Assembly (NLA) and signed by His Majesty King Rama X on January 24, 2017; the law is set to enter into
+2550 (2007) added IP infringement as a predicate crime in Section 20, permitting injunctive relief against ISPs to disable access to infringing websites hosted outside of Thailand.
+The Amendment entered into force on May 25, 2017, and as indicated above, test cases for this provision are underway.
+IIPA looks forward to working with the Royal Thai Government to ensure this provision is implemented in a prompt and transparent manner to provide an effective remedy against foreign piracy sites.